ACP3/cms/ACP3/Modules/ACP3/Share/README.md

-# ACP3/module-share
+# ACP3/module-social-sharing
-Repository of the Share module of the ACP3 CMS.
+Repository of the social sharing module of the ACP3 CMS.

 ## Attention
 Please do not make pull requests to this repository, as it is just a read only repository.